 Many people confuse the terms “gigabit” and “gigabyte” by either using them synonymously or confusing their meanings.
 While both are units of measurement describing digital data, how much they measure and how they are used are different.
-Atlantic.
-Net clearly explains these different meanings that help to clearly define your cloud server needs.
+We clearly explain these different meanings to clearly define it.

 A bit is the most basic unit used in computing and telecommunications.
 A bit is a binary unit, meaning it can have one of two values: a 1 or a 0.
 In computers, this value can indicate expressions such as “true” or “false”, “yes” or “no”, “come hither” or “ain’t gonna happen”.
 (Just kidding with that last one!)

 A byte is 8 bits*.
 Werner Buchholz, an American computer scientist, coined the term “byte” in 1956 during the construction of the IBM Stretch computer.
 He deliberately spelled the term differently to avoid confusion with the term “bit.”

 When we need to refer to numbers of bits or bytes as those numbers get larger and larger, we use the prefixes from the metric system (see table below for examples).
 To distinguish between the two when abbreviating them, the lower-case “b” traditionally represents “bit”, whereas the upper-case “B” represents “byte”.

 ||1Mb = 125KB

 ||1Gb = 125MB

 ||1GB = 8Gb